 Upper thread is not in the thread tension.
-Rethread upper thread, (see page 7 "Setting the Top Thread".)
+Rethread upper thread, (see 7 "Threading the Top Thread".)
 Placing the small net that is supplied with the accessories over the spool of thread may ensure that the thread is unwinding properly.